They Liked Us. We Lost Anyway

 Innovation teams leaned in.
 We were even courted as a white-label solution by one of the largest clinical trial software providers in the industry.

-The product had cleared the first threshold.
+The product had cleared the first threshold: They believed it worked.

-But belief isn't adoption.
+But belief isn't adoption..

 When deals got serious, customers liked us and had no idea how to implement us.